 Catholic Cultural Centres

-In their diversity, there are common denominators: Catholic Cultural Centres, in fact, have always, as a main aim, that of relating the Christian faith with the cultures of our time and all the related phenomena, a relationship developed through dialogue, scientific research, the arts, education, promotion of a culture inspired, fertilized, enlivened and made dynamic by faith in Christ.
+Despite their diversity, there is no lack of common denominators: CCCs always have the essential purpose of putting the Christian faith in relation to the cultures of our time and all the phenomena linked to them.
+A relationship that develops through dialogue, scientific research, fine arts, education, promotion of a culture inspired, fertilized, vivified and made dynamic by faith in Christ.

 This initiative aims to improve the coordination and cooperation, influence and fertility of Catholic Cultural Centers around the world (Database), to promote and encourage an increasingly intense dialogue between faith and cultures.

 To strengthen the work undertaken with the CCCs, the Pontifical Council for Culture is developing a new phase of the project called the International Network of Catholic Cultural Centers, a restricted international network, which allows the meeting and direct contact of the Pontifical Council with the Centers, and between them at the same time, so that they may become promoters of shared initiatives in their own areas.
 New phase that is in a first stage: Europe and the United States of America.
 Address book.